Skip to Content

 I usually add this to my watering can roughly once a month in the spring and summer.
 I don’t use it in the fall and winter.
 You can also use a diluted fertilizer for indoors plants if you’d like to—this can especially help with flowering.

 I have three hoya rope plants, and all of them have flowered.
-These plants grow slowly (which is one of the reasons why large, mature hoya rope plants are so expensive), so flowering might take a while.

 They bloom lovely little star-shaped white and pink flowers.
+These plants grow slowly, so flowering might take a while.

-And the flowers emerge in dense clusters, too.
-They smell distinctly like chocolate.
+The flowers emerge in dense clusters and smell distinctly like chocolate.
 I have had my large hoya rope bloom many times, and there seems to be no rhyme or reason.
 It blooms all throughout the year.

 The best way to encourage flowering is to provide enough light, don’t overwater, and be patient.
 You’ll likely have to take good care of your plant for a few years before it flowers.
 You can also consider fertilizing your plant in the spring and summer.

 Keep in mind that when the plant flowers, you should NEVER remove the peduncle (the little nub the flower emerges from) from the plant.
-Just pick off the little petals as they die off.
+Just pick off the little “petals” as they die off.
 The plant will re-bloom from the same spot in the future if you leave the peduncle on.
-For more on hoya flowering, see my guide for How to Get a Hoya to Bloom.
+For more on hoya flowering, see my guide for How to Get a Hoya to Bloom!

 I have a small Carnosa Compacta but it appears as if it has not grown one bit in two years.
 It’s only about 5 inches long and has healthy looking roots, but it just sits there.
 I have thought of maybe putting it in water and see if it grows more and longer roots